wuest/nginx-rtmp-restream/Readme.md

 a Media Source could be added to stream from `rtmp://localhost/stream/hdmi` (assuming the above configuration of using `rtmp://localhost/stream` with the stream key being `hdmi`).

+### Automating startup
+For Linux users, a convenience script is provided at `gen-desktop.rb`, which will generate a shell script appropriate for a given user's setup and a `.desktop` file which can be used to avoid having to use the terminal to start up the docker container and obs instances.